sfstate-lgf/csc-780-app-dev-ios/README.md

 API), an alert should appear and tell the user what happened.
 - [x] The instances list should be refreshed at a regular interval.

+## Build

+To build the project, you must have a Mac with XCode installed.
+Clone the project and open it in the editor.

+Then, build the application and run it in the iPhone simulator.
+Fill your API Key in the account view.
+Come back to the main view, and your instances should have appeared, assuming that you have created one or more on the [Scaleway Elements Dashboard](https://console.scaleway.com/login/).

 ## Visuals

 Below are a few visuals of the application, along with their corresponding description.